 Given that this is Bay City, it’s not surprising that homes by the Aladdin Company are around every corner.
 Aladdin, which sold and shipped pre-cut house kits labeled for assembly, was founded in this Michigan city, an old lumber town, in 1906.
+It was started by brothers William and Otto Sovereign, the company remained solvent and family-owned until it shut its doors for the last time in 1981.
 “There are hundreds of Aladdins here,” says Todd, who has lived in this model for 14 years with his wife, Ann, and their kids, Olivia and Caden.

 The couple had their eyes on this house for a while.
 “We’d been collecting American Arts & Crafts furniture for years,” Todd explains.
 “Our previous house, about six blocks away, was nothing special.
 We’d walk past this one at night so we could peer in through the big windows and try to figure out the floor plan.

 “We even told the owners we’d love to buy their house someday, but they insisted they would retire here and stay.
 Eighteen months later they put it on the market—without calling us!
 We were the second family to tour…immediately we put down good-faith money and we got it.”

 Ann and Todd knew it was an Aladdin house, and soon learned more from their friend, the local historian and Aladdin expert Dale Wolicki.
 “The Rossley” was built in 1914–15 and appeared in Aladdin’s 1916 catalog, but not in subsequent editions.
 The second-most expensive kit house in the catalog, it leaned toward avant-garde English work.
 “Dale can’t prove it yet, but he thinks the design came from a collaboration between Aladdin and a well-known architect who built large Arts & Crafts houses in Saginaw, 10 miles away.”
 And not a half mile from this house is one said to be modeled on the home of English architect C.F.A.
 Voysey.